 The maker movement treats children as if they were competent.
 Too many schools do not.
 Making builds on each child's passion by connecting their whole being with constructive materials in a flow that results in fantastic artifacts that almost always exceed our expectations.
 We want our kids so engaged in projects that they lose track of time or wake up in the middle of the night counting the minutes until they get to return to school.
 Never before have there been more exciting materials and technology for children to use as intellectual laboratories or vehicles for self-expression.
 You can empower your students while preparing them to solve problems their teachers never anticipated by embracing the tools, passion and projects of the maker movement.

-• Standard 4: Innovative Designer.
-Students use a variety of technologies within a design process to identify and solve problems by creating new, useful or imaginative solutions.
+Standard 4: Innovation Designer.
+Students can use a variety of maker technologies within a design process to identify and solve problems by creating new, useful or imaginative solutions.

-• Standard 5: Computational Thinker.
-Students develop and employ strategies for understanding and solving problems in ways that leverage the power of technological methods to develop and test solutions.
+Standard 5: Computational Thinking.
+Making in the classroom gives students a chance to go beyond using technology in predictable ways and instead allows them to develop and employ strategies for understanding and solving problems in ways that leverage the power of technological methods to develop and test solutions.

 ISTE Standards for Educators